dherrendoerfer/badXmonitor/README.md

 p : protect mark a page as readonly
 l : load a file at address
 r : load a file at address and those pages mark readonly
+h : load a hardware plugin and map it
 g : go (reset the cpu and start from reset vector)

 ### adresses and data